 The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB) and adopted by the European Union.
-The financial statements are prepared on a historical cost basis except for investment properties which are measured at fair value.
+The financial statements are prepared on a historical cost basis except for investment properties and hedging instruments which are measured at fair value.